firehol/firehol/doc/README.md

 FireHOL/FireQOS Manual Maintenance
 ==================================

-The manual is written in the pandoc version of Markdown.
+The manuals are written in the pandoc version of Markdown.
 See the [pandoc site](http://johnmacfarlane.net/pandoc/README.html) for tool and syntax information:

-The single-file manuals (PDF and HTML) are combined by a script which looks at the file:
+The single-file manuals (PDF and HTML) are combined by a script which looks at the file in the appropriate subdirectory:
     contents.md

-To add a new file, just add it to contents.md and specify the output manpages in Makefile.am under FIREHOLMANUALMAN_GENERATED.
+To add a new file, just add it to contents.md and specify the output manpages in Makefile.am under MANUALMAN_GENERATED.

-If synonym manpages are needed, add them to Makefile.am under the variable FIREHOLMANUALMAN_GENERATED_INDIRECT and create a comment block in the .md file:
+If synonym manpages are needed, add them to Makefile.am under the variable MANUALMAN_GENERATED_INDIRECT and create a comment block in the .md file:

 ~~~~
 <!--